yqcqsyj/auto-drive-car-based-on-Raspberry-Pi/README.md

 4.Using neural network model to train data, train.py, get a trained model. (computer execution)

-5.Auto-driving on the original runway can be realized by using zth_drive and trained model in the raspberry dispatch car and loading the model.
+5.Auto-driving on the original runway can be realized by using drive.py and trained model in the raspberry dispatch car and loading the model.
 (Raspberry Pi execution)